 - Microsoft OneNote

-But many writers still love them, and there’s at least a couple different ways you can use them.
+But many writers still love them.
+And there are at least a couple of different ways you can use them.

 Some researchers recommend using the top left section of a card to write a code number that points to a file of original documents, or even the section of your paper where you would use that reference.

-And the main body is for the actual quote.
+And then you can use the rest of the card for the actual quote.

-This is the most natural way for many writers to organize their research for a white paper.
+This is the most natural way for many writers to organize research for a white paper.

-I generally use this approach myself.
+I generally use this approach.
 I start with some intense web searches, downloading and often printing any articles that look interesting.

-When I’ve covered enough ground, I scan through the hard-copy files, highlighting the choice bits, scribbling ideas in the margins, and attaching sticky notes to pages I want to find later.
+When I’ve covered enough ground, I scan through the hard-copy files, highlighting the choice bits, scribbling ideas in the margins, and attaching sticky notes to pages in thick documents that I want to find later.

-Then I go through the hard copies in front of my computer, typing all the best quotes into a Word file, one page per source, with precise citations.
+Then I go through the hard copies in front of my computer, reading in all the best snippets using Word’s Dictation feature.

-Then I print out my selected excerpts.
-This creates another, smaller printout I slip on top my research file.
+Then I print my selected excerpts.
+This creates another, smaller printout I slip on top of my research file.

-When I write the white paper’s executive summary, I pull out my excerpt file, knowing I can always dive back into the source material, which is right at my fingertips.
+When I start writing the white paper, I pull out my excerpt file.
+And I always know I can dive back into the source material because it’s right at my fingertips.

-I’m sure some people will find this process hopelessly outdated, because they like to store all their research on their iWhatevers.
+I’m sure some people will find this process hopelessly outdated.

-But I like being able to sort and shuffle paper—and to get something done even if the power goes off, the iCloud temporarily blows away, or my iWhatever needs a battery recharge.
+But I like being able to sort and shuffle paper—and to keep working even if the power goes off or the iCloud temporarily blows away.

 If you like the tangibility of index cards and the time-saving efficiency of the computer, you can get the best of both worlds.
 Here’s how:

-- Type up all your research in Word.
+- Type up all your research excerpts in Word.